Login with Patreon

 “I assume you know your wife and I have a deal,” Harry said as he seated himself on a tapered chair.

 A shadow played at the corner of her mouth, too pale to be a smile, but enough for Harry to know she was satisfied.
-Narcissa meant to unbalance him with this, just like last time, he realised.
+She meant to unbalance him with this, just like last time, he realised.

-Otherwise, Lucius would not have looked so nonchalant about the whole affair.
+Otherwise, Mr Malfoy would not have looked so nonchalant about the whole affair.
+Or perhaps he didn’t care.

 “How soon?”
 Harry asked, swallowing heavily.